 Masts & Antennae

-There are over 10,000 mobile phone antennae in Ireland, transmitting microwave radiation constantly for 2G (GSM), 3G (UMTS), 4G (LTE) and now 5G (NR) * and wireless broadband from a number of mobile phone and telecommunications companies.
+These will be masts with antennae, or antennae on roofs, sides of buildings, water towers etc. transmitting microwave radiation constantly for 2G (GSM), 3G (UMTS), 4G (LTE) and now 5G (NR) * and wireless broadband from a number of mobile phone and telecommunications companies.
+The map does not include TETRA (emergency services), local wireless broadband from private companies, or wifi hotspots which are present in most cities and towns.

-A mobile phone mast (called a cell tower, cell site or phone tower in some other countries) is the structure that carries the antennae and other equipment.
+A mobile phone mast is the structure that carries the antennae and other equipment.
 An antenna is the device that transmits and receives wireless signals between them and mobile phones and devices.
 They are commonly rectangular in shape, mostly white.

 TETRA antennae which are placed on Garda station masts are long thin metal usually sticking out the top.
 TETRA is the secure telecommunications network for emergency services.